zeromq/chumak/README.md

 >Chumak (Ukrainian: чумак) is a historic occupation on the territory of the modern Ukraine
 >as merchants or traders, primarily known for the trade in salt.

-## How to publish new Hex.om version
+## How to publish new Hex.pm version

 This info is here for maintainers - since I keep forgetting how to do this.